-Barriers to health and well-being for the DSNP audience
+Barriers to health and well-being for the dual eligible beneficiary audience

 Social determinants of health are those factors that impact someone's health related to their lifestyle as well as their physical and social environments.
+Remember that these discussions are for Humana members only and should only take place post-enrollment.
+These discussions are also optional for members-if they don't want to participate or express hesitation at any point, you should not proceed.

 Humana focuses on 5 social determinants of health through our Bold Goal initiative.
-Here's how we define them, as pulled from our
+Here's how we define them.17